Budget and timing are the two major reasons why businesses and salespersons lose B2B deals. This is according to a report from Chorus.

-To be successful in B2B sales means to have a deeper appreciation of B2B processes, determining and reaching the decision-makers, and knowing how to go through the sales process efficiently.
+To be successful in B2B sales means to have a deeper appreciation of B2B processes and sales stages, determining and reaching the decision-makers, and knowing how to go through the sales process efficiently.

 Understanding the B2B Process